For this tutorial step, we have prepared a repository with some ready made commits to speed things up.

-In this step, we are going to create a new commit in the master branch that is a copy of the commit with the message "append description of the commit command" residing on a different branch within the same repository.
+We are going to create a new commit in the main branch that is a copy of a commit on a different branch of the same repository.
+In this case, let’s copy the commit with the message “append description of the commit command.”

-Switch over to the master branch.
-Use the cherry-pick command and specify the commit hash for "append description of the commit command".
+Switch over to the main branch.
+Use the git cherry-pick command and specify the commit hash for “append description of the commit command.”

-The commit hash "99daed2" may differ on your local repository.
-You can obtain the commit hash by running "git log" in that branch.
-Find out the commit hash on your local repository and use that instead.
+The commit hash 99daed2 may differ depending on your local repository.
+You can obtain the commit hash by running the git log command in that branch.
+Find the commit hash of your local repository and use that instead.

 $ git cherry-pick 99daed2